everettsouthwick/Eraserr/CONFIGURATION.md

 ```

 This setting limits the number of recursive deletion cycles the system can perform during a progressive deletion operation.
 It acts as a safeguard to prevent excessive deletions, stopping the operation after the specified number of executions, even if the minimum free space threshold has not been met.
 The value should be an integer representing the maximum number of deletion cycles allowed.

-**Note**: The progressive deletion feature is powerful and can potentially delete a significant number of files.
-It should be used with caution, and users should monitor its behavior closely to prevent unintended data loss.

-**Note**: This feature is experimental and might not work as expected in all scenarios.
-It is recommended to use it with caution and monitor its behavior closely to prevent any unintended data loss.